-The unearned aid portion due from the College will be returned within 45 days of the determination of withdrawal date.
-The unearned aid will first be returned to the Pell Grant fund, followed by FSEOG.
 The earned portion of the awards will be posted to the student's account, thus reflecting the new amount owed by the student.
 The student will be billed for the amount owed to the Title IV programs and any amount due to the College resulting from the return of Title IV funds used to cover College charges.